scalacenter/scala-3-migration-guide/docs/compatibility.md

 ### The Scala 2 TASTy Reader

 The second piece of good news is that the Scala 2 TASTy reader, which enables consuming Scala 3 libraries in Scala 2.13, is well on track.
-It will most certainly be available in Scala 2.13.4 and it will support the following new language features:
+It will be available in Scala 2.13.4 and it will support the following new language features out of the box:
-- Enums
+- Enumerations
 - Intersection types
-- Higher-kinded type lambdas
+- Type lambdas
-- Opaque type aliases
-- Scala 3 extension methods
-- New syntax for context abstraction
+- New syntax for contextual abstractions
 - Inheritance of `open` classes and `super` traits
 - Exported definitions

+The following new features are not supported:
+- Context functions
+- Polymorphic function types
+- Trait parameters
+- `@static` annotation
+- `@alpha` annotation
+- Functions and Tuples larger than 22 parameters
+- Opaque type aliases
+- Match types
+- Union types
+- Multiversal equality constraints unless explicit
+- inline functions (including Scala 3 macros)
+- subtype kind polymorphism (upper bound `scala.AnyKind`)

+Limited support:
+- selecting top level definitions from the package
+- Extension methods

 You can have a Scala 2 module that depends on a Scala 3 module that uses the new features, and this Scala 3 module can even depend on another Scala 2 module.
 Cross-compatibility will not restrain you from using the exciting new features of Scala 3.